-So we begin with general characteristics of photodetectors.
+So, we begin with general characteristics of photodetectors.
 What are the general characteristics, which are common to photodetectors?

-Some of the detectors have gain; we will see these as we go further.
+The general characteristics of photodetectors, some of the detectors have gained, we will see this as we go further.
 The most important detectors used in communication are PIN diodes and APDs.
-The material issues are similar and we will see again we will recall the materials and the absorption of these materials.
-So general characteristics of photodiodes.
-First, there are 4 important parameters.
-First eta, the quantum efficiency of a photodetector.
+The material issues are similar and we will see again, we will recall the materials and the absorption of these materials.

-Please see this is not internal quantum efficiency.
-We have defined one eta i for semiconductor material, which was the internal quantum efficiency.
-This is the quantum efficiency.
-We will define each one of them quantum efficiency.
-The second one is responsivity and third is tr I have written rise time here, tr standing for rise time but this is also a measure of the impulse response.
+So, general characteristics of photodiodes, first there are four important parameters.
+First, eta, the quantum efficiency, quantum efficiency of a photodetector, please see, this is not internal quantum efficiency.
+We had defined one eta i for semiconductor material, which was the internal quantum efficiency, this is the quantum efficiency, we will define each one of them, quantum efficiency.
+The second one is responsivity, responsivity, responsivity and third is t r.
+I have written rise time here, t r standing for rise time, but this is also a measure of the impulse response, impulse response.

-The rise time or impulse response will determine what is the bandwidth of the detector.
-How fast the detector can respond and finally it is the dark current or noise power.
-So P noise so let me write P noise, noise power or dark current.
-These are more important for communication.
-In general, for detection of light, these 2 are more important but in the case of high speed communications the rise time and the noise power are very important.
+The rise time will determine what is, rise time or impulse response will determine what is the bandwidth of the detector, how fast the detector can respond and finally, finally, it is the dark current or noise power.
+So, p noise, so let me write p noise, noised power oblique dark current, dark current, these are more important for communication.
+In general, for detection of light these two are more important, but but in the case of communication, high speed communications, the rise time and the noise power are very important.